amitsingh6391/Data-Structures-Course-practice/README.md

 ## Data-Structures-Course-practice
-I m starting learning data structures and algorithm in depth so whatever i learn i will push in this repo.
+I'm Starting learning data structures and algorithm in depth so whatever i learn i will push in this repo.

 ### Union